How Frightening it is to Reach the Top

 Sometimes success can hinge on getting a lucky break.

-When I started out freelancing I didn’t feel ready for it.
+When I started out freelancing as a photographer I didn’t feel ready for it.
 But I had no option.
 The small photography company I was working with had made a string of poor decisions and I had to move on.

 Finding further employment as a photographer was not an option.
 Those jobs hardly exist.
 So it was time to step out on my own.